-- 1. Cover topics including: resume and cover letter writing; professional business documents memo, letter, and email. - 2.
-Discuss a variety of communication strategies and techniques as they pertain to professional communication. - Demonstrate the most effective oral communication skills that fit their personal and 3. professional communication style - 4.
-Discuss Professional communication strategies in corporate settings. - 5.
-Discuss ethics in business word.
+U U This (Course will enable students to: 1.
+Cover topics including: resume and cover letter writing; professional business documents -memo, letter, and email.
+2. Discuss a variety of communication strategies and techniques as they pertain to professional communication.
+3. Demonstrate the most effective oral communication skills that fit their personal and professional communication style 4.
+Discuss Professional communication strategies in corporate settings.
+5. Discuss ethics in business word.